jbellue/minesweeper/README.md

 - Incredible art!
 - Fast mode!
   - Flagging an open tile will click all non-flagged surrounding tiles.
 It's faster, it's also deadlier.
 If you're scared, you can deactivate it in the menu.
+- Best times saved on the EEPROM, yay!
+  - Press LEFT or RIGHT on the main menu to see them.
+In there, press both UP and DOWN to erase them.

 ## Controls
 - Move with the D-Pad
 - Left button opens a tile